sujitha126/multinode-livemigration-setup/README.md

        group_vars/all file) to point to your private key file in your file system.

     6. Open the 'vars/extra_vars.yml' file.
-Edit the 'pub_eth_interface'
-       value as well as the 'CACHE.pkg_cache' and 'CACHE.pkg_cache_existing_ip_addr' settings as needed.
+Change CACHE.pkg_cache to none in vars/extra_vars.yml.

     7. Start the Ansible playbooks like so:

         $ ansible-playbook -i hosts -e "@vars/extra_vars.yml" site.yml

+    8. Restart nova services on each node and try live migration.

 What does it do?